 Taylor Reasoner brings three decades of emergency medical services experience combined with advanced academic training in public policy and administration to DGL, where he serves as both Founder and Chief Architect of the Digital Nutrition Intelligence (DNI) ecosystem.

-Academic Foundation in Public Systems
+Academic Foundation in Public Administration and Public Health

 Taylor holds both a Bachelor's degree in Public Administration and a Master of Public Administration (MPA), and is actively pursuing a Doctor of Public Health (DrPH) to deepen his expertise in health systems research and implementation science.